 In 2019 Siemens Mobility conducted market research surveying 100 senior public- and private-sector executives across the Asian, European and North American road and rail sectors.
-The majority (78%) of executives believe that environmental regulation around decarbonization will have a moderate-to-major impact on their company strategy over the next three years.
-What do the different strategies look like and what are the main trends underpinning them?
+The majority (78%) of executives believe that environmental regulation around decarbonization will have a moderate to major impact on their company strategy over the next three years.
+What do the different strategies look like and what are the main trends supporting them?

 Refreshing the effort to decarbonize

 Sustainability in the transport sector is not a new debate but it has now become more pressing, with global targets that weren't there before.
 Action needs to be taken and policymakers are much more interested in technological solutions and innovation – especially in decarbonization – than they were 10 years ago.Louise Butcher, Transport Policy Lead at the House of Commons Library